albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

-The above example is a bit useless as the interface does not define any methods.
+The above example is a bit useless as the interface does not define any methods and we have no implementations of this interface yet.

 ### How is an interface different from a class?

-In a class we can have methods, static fields, properties, enums and inner classes (and interfaced).
+In a class we can have methods, static fields, properties, enums and inner classes (and interfaces).
 In an interface we can have almost anything like we have in a class with the exception of properties and inner instance classes.  **An interface cannot have properties and cannot have inner instance classes**.
+Following is an example of an interface.

 ```java
 package demo;